RAF Limavady

-Royal Air Force Limavady or more simply RAF Limavady is a former Royal Air Force station, also known as Aghanloo airfield, near the city of Derry, Northern Ireland.
+Royal Air Force Limavady, or more simply RAF Limavady, is a former Royal Air Force satellite station, also known as Aghanloo airfield, near the city of Derry, Northern Ireland.

 History

 The station was built in 1940 during the Second World War.
 The airfield was part of RAF Coastal Command and was important in the fight against U-boats in the Atlantic Ocean.